La Petite Mort (James album): Reception

 La Petite Mort received generally positive reviews from music critics, according to review aggregator Metacritic.
 AllMusic reviewer Timothy Monger said the group offered one of their "more moving and personal records", full of "colorful new songs that sound more inspired than sad."
-He called it a "quality release and a welcome return" four the group.
+He called it a "quality release and a welcome return" for the group.
 Spectrum Culture writer Michael Merline found it "frequently joyful, exuberant and energetic" instead of "morose or even overly contemplative."
 Andy Walsh of Renowned for Sound said it was a "solid effort ... [f]or the most part, the writing is focused, the production is polished and Booth's vocals standout in a manner we are used to hearing."
 PopMatters' John Garratt wrote that "experimentation is kept to a minimum as the band concentrates on swinging for the fences." musicOMH writer Graeme Marsh said it was "probably better than expected", since it was bookended by "two (almost) James classics", though at times the "production strips away the potential majesty."

 Mack Hayden of Under the Radar wrote that the group "maintain[ed] their identity even when trying on or shaking off new clothes" when experimenting with different sounds.
 Though Hayden said it "may not be a groundbreaker ... it's definitely a treat."
 QRO editor Ted Chase felt that it got a "little too ‘up with people’ at times [...] but there are also pieces where the group strips down" successfully, such as in "Interrogation" and "Gone Baby Gone".
 Virgin Media reviewer Ian Gittins found that "after nearly 30 years, the idiosyncratic, quixotic James are always worth persevering with", but criticized the second half of the record as being the group at "their most morose and maudlin."
 The Times' Anna Conrad disliked the group's foray "into dubious experimental territory."
 Adding that, the "floors are now scrubbed clean, but what's left behind is almost unrecognisable."

 La Petite Mort reached number 11 on the UK album chart.
 Outside of the UK, it reached number 22 in Portugal.
 "Moving On" reached number 35 on the Mexico Ingles Airplay chart.
 The music video for the track was nominated for Video of the Year award at the 2014 AIM Independent Music Awards, Best Rock/Indie Video and Best Animation in a Video awards at the 2014 UK Music Video Awards.
 The video for "All I'm Saying" was nominated for the Best Music Video award at the 2015 Sehsüchte Film Festival, and the Best Animation award at the 2015 Berlin Music Video Awards.
 It won the Best Picture award at the 2015 We Like 'Em Short Film Festival.
+Clash included "Moving On" on their list of the top 10 best James songs.